Suite5/decidim-anti-spam/website/docs/index.md

 - The writing of comments
 - The creating or updating a meeting
 - The creating or updating a proposal
-- Signup and Signin
+- Ability to login and register

 With this anti-spam module, the flows will always perform like this:

 - Check the user action
 - Validates the conditions you have configured
-- If your condition classify the action as `spam` -> execute the `spam` action you have configured
+- If your condition classify the action as `spam`, then executes the actions you have configured

-This will allow you to add as conditions rules as possible at the beginning of the installation and change your conditions according to spammers' pressure.
+This will allow you to add few conditions rules at the beginning of the installation and change your conditions according to spammers' pressure.